chr0nikler/chr0nikler.github.io/_posts/2023-10-22-How-I-Recovered-From-Debilitating-Jumpers-Knee.md

 Second, its symptoms are simple:

-1. Your pain is either at the top of the patellar tendon, just below the kneecap, or your pain is about 2-3 cm below at, at then end of the tendon.
+1. Your pain is either at the top of the patellar tendon, just below the kneecap, or your pain is about 2-3 cm below at, at the end of the tendon.
 2. If it is at the top of the tendon below the knee cap, you can press and make it hurt with ease.
 3. Your pain begins as a slight soreness in the morning that goes away with a little warm-up, but over the course of a few months it becomes a constant pain, occurring during sport or walking down the stairs.
 4. You participate in an extremely heavy jumping or cutting sport.